diamante-io/Aurora/services/aurora/internal/docs/reference/responses.md

 Pages represent a subset of a larger collection of objects.
 As an example, it would be unfeasible to provide the [All Transactions](../reference/transactions-all.md) endpoint without paging.
-Over time there will be millions of transactions in the HcNet network's ledger and returning them all over a single request would be unfeasible.
+Over time there will be millions of transactions in the DiamNet network's ledger and returning them all over a single request would be unfeasible.

 Read more about paging in following docs: